-Admission to the IMC program occurs five times per year — in the Early Fall (August), Late Fall (October), Early Spring (January), Late Spring (March) and Summer (May).
-Admission to the DMC program occurs twice per year - in the Early Fall (August) and Early Spring (January).
+Admission to the IMC and Digital Marketing Communications program occurs three times per year — in the Early Fall (August), Early Spring (January) and Summer (May).
+Admission to the Data Marketing Communications program occurs twice per year - in the Early Fall (August) and Early Spring (January).

-The Integrated Marketing Communications (IMC) and Data Marketing Communications (DMC) programs at WVU are extremely competitive, but there are things an applicant can do to highlight their qualifications most effectively.
+The Data Marketing Communications, Digital Marketing Communications and Integrated Marketing Communications (IMC) programs at WVU are extremely competitive, but there are things an applicant can do to highlight their qualifications most effectively.
 Four areas are emphasized during the holistic applicant review process: